dfsp-spirit/fsbrain/README.md

 ### Volume visualization

-First versions of some volume visualization functions are available in the current dev version.
-You can find [a preview of the results here](./web/fsbrain_volume.md).
+Volume visualization is not the main goal of fsbrain, but standard lightbox views and simple 3D views are supported.
+Have a look at the vignettes or the documentation for the `volvis.lb` function.
+You can find some [example output here](./web/fsbrain_volume.md).

 ### Example Notebooks